JeffreyBenjaminBrown/hode/seq-prog/README.md

                 , QTest $ mkTest (/=) $ Left 2 ] ) ) ]
 ```

-See Test/TProgram.hs for that very Program in action.
+See Test/TProgram.hs for that very program in action.
 (The String argument to `mkFind` is only there to make errors more intelligible.)

-## The full vocabulary
+## The full language

-A `Program` is a list of `(String,Query)` pairs.
+A program is a list of `(String,Query)` pairs.
 The `Query` finds some stuff, which is then stored under the `String` label.
 Later `Query`s can refer to the results of earlier ones.

 The `Query` type looks like this: